abhijithts16/Http-Server-CSharp/README.md

 - **Gzip compression**: Supports compression when requested via the `Accept-Encoding` header.
 - **Concurrent connections**: Handles multiple client requests simultaneously, responding with appropriate status codes and headers.

 This project demonstrates the basic workings of an HTTP server with features like request handling, file I/O, and content compression, making it a good learning tool for understanding HTTP communication and server functionality.
+Please check the HTTP_Server_Usage_Examples.txt file for more details.